3D Printing Materials: PLA vs. PETG – When to Choose Which?

 Chemical Resistance Low.
 High, resistant to oils and chemicals.
 PETG is suitable for workshop and technical applications.

-Practical Aspects of 3D Printing
+What Are the Practical Aspects of Printing PLA vs. PETG?

 Switching between PLA and PETG requires adjusting printer settings and accounts for different material behavior during printing.